amitkvikram/parallel-programming/notes/PTHREAD.md

   Return 0 if OK, error number on failure.

 **Thread Termination:**
-- If any thread withing the process call exit, \_Exit or \_exit 0R main thred calls return then entire **process** terminaties.
+- If any thread within the process calls exit, \_Exit or \_exit 0R main thread calls return then entire **process** terminaties.
-- Similarly when default action is to terminate the process, a signal setn to a thread will terminate the entire process.
+- Similarly when default action is to terminate the process, a signal sent to a thread will terminate the entire process.
 - A single thread can exist in three ways:
   - The thread can simply return from the statrt routine.
 The return value is thread's exit code.
   - The thread can be canceled by another thread in *same process*.